amethyst/rustrogueliketutorial/book/src/chapter_4.md

 }
 ```

+In canonical Rust, if you prefix a function with comments starting with `///`, it makes it into a *function comment*.
+Your IDE will then show you your comment text when you hover the mouse over the function header, and you can use [Cargo's documentation features](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) to make pretty documentation pages for the system you are writing.
+It's mostly handy if you plan on sharing your code, or working with others - but it's nice to have!

 So now, in the spirit of the [original libtcod tutorial](http://rogueliketutorials.com/tutorials/tcod/part-3/), we'll start making a map.
 Our goal is to randomly place rooms, and join them together with corridors.

 ## Making a couple of rectangular rooms